wentixiaogege/courseProjectV1/README.md

 on man!
 You can keep watching the tutorial to here, It means you must have a better understanding how this system works without knowing how the front page shows.

 Here is the basic idea for the front end:
-   I am using jquery + angularJS +google visulization.
+   I am using jquery + angularJS +google visualization.
 If you are experienced in the front pages , you are all finished !
 I believe you will know how to change the front page base your experience.
 If you are not experienced in the front pages, you better learn some htmls+jquery+angularJS tutorials for basic understanding.
 I am not going to talk about the working mechanism of the front pages, cause there are so many things to talk
 Next I will talk about basically how my front pages works: